yohelperez/barber-appointment-manager-app/README.md

 * Responsive Design: The app is designed to be responsive, ensuring a seamless user experience across various devices and screen sizes.

 ### Technologies Used
-* Front-end: HTML, CSS, JavaScript, Bootstrap
+* Front-end: HTML, CSS, JSP, Bootstrap
 * Back-end: Java, Maven
 * Database: MySQL
 * Deployment: Apache Tomcat